1951 Japan Series

 The 1951 Japan Series was the championship series of Nippon Professional Baseball (NPB) for the season.
 The second edition of the Japan Series, it was a best-of-seven playoff that matched the Pacific League champion Nankai Hawks against the Central League champion Yomiuri Giants.

 The Yomiuri Giants, who previously dominated the NPB predecessor Japanese Baseball League, won their first NPB championship in five games.
-Pacific League champion Mainichi Orions against the Central League champion Shochiku Robins.
-The Orions defeated the Robins in six games.